 Ever wonder how many different combinations of year/make/model vehicles there are?
 For that answer we turn to the industry’s two main sources of application fitment data: the trade association Auto Care Association (formerly AAIA) of Bethesda, Maryland and Direct Communications, Inc. (DCi) of Des Moines, Iowa.

-The Auto Care Association’s vehicle table, referred to as VCdb for “Vehicle Configuration Database,” contains nearly 60,000 specific combinations of year/make/model cars and trucks including attributes and configurations that go back to 1896.
+The Auto Care Association’s vehicle table, referred to as VCdb for “Vehicle Configuration Database,” is a fully normalized database containing about 60,000 specific combinations of year/make/model cars and trucks including attributes and configurations that go back to 1896.
 The Parts Configuration database (PCdb) is also included in the ACES standard, and defines a standard list of part types and categories, such as “spark plug” for example.

-DCi manages a few more vehicles for the specialty parts industry at about 72,000, including vehicles back to 1917 plus motorcycles and ATVs.
+DCi manages a few more vehicles for the specialty parts industry at about 72,000, including vehicles back to 1917 but also includes motorcycles and ATVs.
 In general, an application-specific part will fit an average of almost 60 different year/make/submodel combinations.

 The specialty auto parts industry’s single-biggest source of product data: DCi, managing just over 2 million part numbers.
 Other sources of product data include Illumaware, Digital Performance, RPM Data Services, Vertical Development and the newly-formed SEMA Data Coop as well as many others.